treeverse/lakeFS/design/open/hard-delete.md

 the background delete job, and preventing the accidental deletion of committed objects.

 1. While retry not exhausted
+   1. Read reference key, if key found
       1. Read reference list for address, if list is empty
-      1. Assume address is committed or not managed by lakeFS
+         1. Assume address is deleted - return error
+         (only way it is empty is if background job is currently working on this reference during the delete flow)
       2. Else - add branch staging token to reference list and perform `set if`
          1. If predicate failed - retry
+   2. If key not found - assume address was committed - perform copy without adding a new reference

 #### Commit